jaysenshi/CLT-Code-Demonstration/README.md

 # The Central Limit Theorem
 ## Introduction
 The central limit theorem is one of the most essential and powerful theorems in statistics, serving as the basis for all statistical inference.
-Approximations of the central limit are fundamental for most elementary statistical study including confidence intervals, regression, and logistical analysis, and hypothesis testing.
-These techniques have been applied over the years in business applications and empirical studies.
+Approximations of the central limit are fundamental for most elementary statistical study including confidence intervals, regression, logistical analysis, and hypothesis testing.
+These techniques have been applied over the years in business applications, empirical studies, and clinical trials.

 ## Conditions
 In order for the central limit theorem to hold, we must be evaluating the mean or the sum of a random sample.
 A random sample has two conditions.